vgandari/tok/README.md

   - dog
   - canine
   - good boy
+eli5: |
+  To avoid overwhelming your audience, you can "Explain like I'm Five".
+  This is a special section where you can provide possibly oversimplified explanations of the current concept.
+  It's great for an introductory text, a rough draft, or an idea that came to you in the middle of the night that you simple have to write down right now.
 pre: |
   Here's some text that will appear in the document, introducing the topic stored in this file.